California Nutrition Incentive Program

 CNIP provides competitive grant funding to organizations to provide incentives to nutrition benefit shoppers, support program operations and outreach.

-2022 CNIP WIC and Senior FMNP — Request for Proposals Now Open
+The 2023 CNIP WIC and Senior FMNP Request for Proposals is Closed

 How it works